 A key element of the University of Hawaii's information security program is "Protecting Sensitive Information at UH" (AskUs article number 1266).
 Protection of sensitive information is done by finding sensitive information, then deleting it if no longer needed or securing it if it's absolutely necessary to keep it for University business-related operations.

-Identity Finder (IDF) is a commercial software product designed to search a computer for sensitive information such as social security numbers and credit cards numbers.
-University of Hawaii Information Technology Services (ITS) has acquired Identity Finder licenses to search for sensitive information on University-owned computers.
-A free version for home/personal use (on personally-owned computers) is available from the Identity Finder website: http://www.identityfinder.com/us/Home/IdentityFinder/Free.
+Identity Finder (IDF) is a commercial software product designed to search a computer for sensitive information such as social security numbers, credit cards numbers, birthdates, driver's license numbers, etc. University of Hawaii Information Technology Services (ITS) has acquired Identity Finder licenses to search for sensitive information on University-owned computers.
+Download a copy of Identity Finder for your desktop, laptop, or server at: http://www.hawaii.edu/software A UH Username and Password is required.